Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 -Command to execute : java -jar StayAtHomies.jar -Required to execute: JDK version 13 or above

+Story 14 was implemented last week and improved this week.
+To change the position of a panel you can either use the arrow buttons at the top of the strip or right click a panel and select change position.

+Story 18 was implemented in the beginning of the of the project, which allows the user to import a character image with the help of a pop up window that lets you browse the.
+Clicking on File -> Characters Directory lets you choose a default directory for the characters.

 Niall McGurk:
-Gabriel Gherasim:
+Gabriel Gherasim: For this sprint I worked on and improved the 'change panel position' feature; testing, debugging and fixing bugs.
+Improved logger formatting and logfile readability.
+Improved loading and creating xml features.
+Helped create the 'add closing panel' feature.
+Created button icons and worked with my team to improve the ui design.
+Refactored parts of code.
+Worked on narrative text and bubble text auto font resizing feature.
-Daiana Morjolic: implemented Comic Credits button, title and credits prompts from sprint 7 feedback, new information for help page added .
+Daiana Morjolic: implemented Comic Credits button, title and credits prompts from sprint 7 feedback, new information for help page added.

 === COMPLAINTS ===